-Filling up on junk food to save time isn’t the smartest strategy for studying.
+Filling up on junk food to save time is not the smartest strategy for studying.
 Instead, keep a balanced diet of “brain foods” like fresh fruits and vegetables, balanced with protein and healthy fats to fuel your mind.
 The same goes for sleep: Plan to get a good night’s rest the night before the exam.

 16. Pace Yourself

 Cramming in all your studying during finals week can lead to burnout and anxiety.
 Split the material into topics and review in stages to fully absorb information into real understanding (see tip 11).
 The night before, write out a few key ideas to look over before the exam.

 If you take a one-hour class, you need to take two extra hours out of the classroom to study.
 So, if you’re taking 15 hours a week, you need to have 30 hours to study after class.” – Oliver, University of Kansas

 17. Take the Right Approach

 Different types of college exams require different study approaches.
 Multiple choice means focusing on definitions and concepts.
 Essay tests require you to exhibit a conceptual understanding of the material.
 Ask your professor about the format of the exam so you know how to prepare.

 18. Learn by Teaching Others

 Explaining concepts to a classmate is a great way to make sure you really understand the material yourself—and to help them learn as well.
-When you find new ways to explain a concept, you’re mastering the information by processing it for others.
+When you find new ways to explain a concept, you are mastering the information by processing it for others.